dasch-swiss/dsp-api/docs/03-apis/api-v2/reading-and-searching-resources.md

 Embedded XML is the default.

-Implementation of support for standoff/RDF in API v2 is in its early stages.
+Implementation of support for standoff/RDF in API v2 is in its early stages; its use is currently discouraged.
 The basic procedure works like this:

 First, request a resource in the [complex schema](introduction.md#api-schema), using any relevant